bus710/edgex-on-raspberry-pi/10_install_ubuntu.md

 <br/>

-As previously said the 64 bit version of Ubuntu server 20.10 will be used so that click the button on the web page or run below command:
+As mentioned earlier the 64 bit version of Ubuntu server 20.10 will be used so that click the button on the web page or run below command:
 ```sh
 $ cd ~/Downlaods
 $ wget https://ubuntu.com/download/raspberry-pi/thank-you?version=20.10&architecture=server-arm64+raspi